T–Hub

-T-Hub (Technology Hub) is an innovation intermediary and business incubator based in Raidurg, Hyderabad, Telangana, India.
+T–Hub (Technology Hub) is an innovation intermediary and business incubator based in Raidurg, Hyderabad, Telangana, India.
 Based on the triple helix model of innovation, it is a partnership between the Government of Telangana, three academic institutes in Hyderabad (the International Institute of Information Technology, the Indian School of Business and the National Academy of Legal Studies and Research) and the private sector.

-T-Hub provides Indian and international startups access to technology, talent, mentors, customers, corporates, investors, and government agencies.
-T-Hub also helps state and central government organizations build innovation ecosystems.
+T–Hub provides Indian and international startups with various resources.
+T–Hub also helps state and central government organizations build innovation ecosystems.

+T–Hub won the ‘Best Incubator in India’ award at the National Startup Awards 2022.
+In 2023, the innovation hub was recognized as the best National Technology Business Incubator by the Department of Science and Technology, Government of India.

 History

-The first phase of T-Hub was formally launched by S. L. Narasimhan, Governor of Telangana; Ratan Tata, Chairman Emeritus of Tata Sons; and K. T. Rama Rao, Telangana IT & Panchayat Raj Minister on 5 November 2015.
+The first phase of T–Hub was formally launched by S. L. Narasimhan, Governor of Telangana; Ratan Tata, Chairman Emeritus of Tata Sons; and K. T. Rama Rao, Telangana IT & Panchayat Raj Minister on 5 November 2015.

 This first-of-a-kind initiative was anchored and driven by Srinivas Kollipara and Jay Krishnan as COO and CEO respectively, over the first few years, to help establish it within the Indian Startup and Innovation Ecosystem and achieve global visibility.

 In January 2019, Ravi Narayan was appointed CEO, his tenure running till June 2021.

 The second phase was to have been launched in 2018, but the opening was postponed; in September 2020, K. T. Rama Rao stated that the new facilities will be opened by the end of 2020.
-T-Hub 2.0 was inaugurated on 28 June, 2022, by Telangana Chief Minister K Chandrashekhar Rao.
-The facility will support over 2,000 startups under one roof, with a total built-up area of 5,82,689 square feet, making it the world’s largest innovation campus.
+T–Hub 2.0 was inaugurated on 28 June 2022, by Telangana Chief Minister K Chandrashekhar Rao.

+In October 2021, Srinivas Mahankali Rao (MSR) was appointed the CEO of T–Hub, and holds the position until early October 2024.
+After his departure, Sujit Jagirdar took over as Interim CEO until a permanent appointment was finalised.
+The Government of Telangana appointed Kavikrut—a Harvard MBA and former OYO Chief Growth Officer—as the new CEO, with his tenure officially starting on 10 March 2025, for a three-year term.

-T-Hub runs various Startup incubator programs and it's flagship starup-incubator program is called Lab32 In March 2023, T-Hub joined hands with US-based Redberri to set up its global outpost in North America.
+T–Hub runs various Startup incubator programs and it's flagship starup-incubator program is called Lab32 In March 2023, T–Hub joined hands with US-based Redberri to set up its global outpost in North America.

+T–Hub has a number of different incubation and advancement programs for startups at different stages of their growth.
+These programs help new businesses by connecting them with possible customers and business partners, giving them access to funding opportunities, and mentoring from experts in the field.
+To help companies grow faster and more efficiently, the goal is to speed up their growth.

+Flagship programs

+T–Hub has designed and delivered more than 100 innovation programs in the last seven years to 2000 startups.

+Lab32

+Lab32 is India’s long-running market readiness program with over 286 successful startups across 10 Cohorts.
+The program has been designed to yield successful & yet sustainable startups in the long run.